AlGepe/OmniSnippets_JS/docs/stdCustomJS/graphChart.rst

 .. tip::
     If you are unsure about what type of chart suits your data better and people can't decide either, you can always set a value select to let the user decide.

+.. rubric:: Footnotes

+.. [#f1] The relationship is not necessarily linear.
+Tested on an Intel i5-3320M CPU @ 2.60GHz processor from 2012.